BitBoxSwiss/bitbox-base/docs/os/armbian-build.md

   ```

 * After initial build, you can update the image with an adjusted system configuration script, without building Armbian from scratch:
   ```bash
   make update
   ```

 * To clean up and remove the build environment, run `make clean`.

-## Common issues

-### Not enough disk space

-The build needs several gigabytes of disk space.

-On Linux, the Docker data directory is `/var/lib/docker` by default, so this directory needs to be on a filesystem with sufficient space.